sshwy/y86-pipe-rs/assets/hcl-rs.typ

 }
 ```

-Note that each pipeline register has _two implict input fields_: `stall` and `bubble`.
+Note that each pipeline register has _two implicit input fields_: `stall` and `bubble`.
 These special inputs are used to control the pipeline register's behavior.
 Still, you can set them in the HCL code by `@set_stage(stage_short_name, { stall: signal1, bubble: signal2 })`.

-The usage of pipeline register is the same as an ordinary struct in C. You can access its fields by `stage_last_name.field_name`, where `stage_last_name`
+The usage of the pipeline register is the same as an ordinary struct in C. You can access its fields by `stage_last_name.field_name`, where `stage_last_name`
  is defined in

 ```